zachstecher/MSCS550/README.md

 # MSCS550
-This repository houses projects for MSCS550 with Professor Pablo Rivas.
+This repository houses projects for MSCS550, Artificial Intelligence with Professor Pablo Rivas.